freemansoft/ephemeral-disk-encryption-azure/README.md

     * `2...` create the keyvault and a secret and an identity
     * `3...` create a VM.
 Associate the identity as user defined.
 Customize any utility vm files.
 Copy utility files to the VM via SSH
 1. SSH onto the VM to verify
-    * Run `vm-get-token.sh` to verify the identity has been applied to the server and the secret is retirevable.
+    * Run `get-user-identity-secret.sh` to verify the identity has been applied to the server and the secret is retirevable.

+# Luks encrypting the local disk
+1. SSH into the vm
+1. Run `sudo command-line.sh`
+1. run `df` to verify the LUKS mount

 # Destroying resources
 * Return to the host